top of page

 Making Hay with McCarthy

-Between April and June of 1954, the Army-McCarthy hearings were taking place before the U.S. Senate's Subcommittee on Investigations to investigate accusations between the U.S. Army and Wisconsin Senator Joseph McCarthy.
+Between April and June of 1954, the Army-McCarthy hearings took place before the U.S. Senate's Subcommittee on Investigations to investigate accusations between the U.S. Army and Wisconsin Senator Joseph McCarthy.
 The hearings were covered gavel to gavel on live television by DuMont and ABC.

-ABC and DuMont had no daytime broadcast schedule of programs to preempt during the hearings so it was natural for the networks to achieve some viewership for themselves and their affiliates.
-ABC reported a total of 54 stations broadcasting a total of 78 hours of coverage between the start of the hearings in April through the third week of May.
+ABC and DuMont had no daytime broadcast schedule of programs to preempt during the hearings.
+Hence, it was natural for the networks to achieve some viewership for themselves and their affiliates.
+ABC reported 54 stations broadcasting 78 hours of coverage between the start of the hearings in April through the third week of May.

-Among those stations broadcasting the hearings across mid-Illinois were WTVP; WTVH, Peoria, and WTVI, Belleville (St. Louis).
-The network offered commercial time avails during the coverage to local stations as a bonus and all of the local stations took advantage of the opportunity.
+Among those stations broadcasting the hearings across mid-Illinois were WTVP, WTVH, Peoria, and WTVI, Belleville (St. Louis).
+The network offered commercial time avails during the coverage to local stations as a bonus, and all local stations took advantage of the opportunity.
 At Channel 17, the Army-McCarthy hearings were sponsored by a local Philco TV dealer.

 The Reality of Business and the Struggles of UHF Stations

-Doherty went on to say that station incomes of 5 to 6 thousand dollars a month are “not at all uncommon for a considerable number of UHF operations.”
+Doherty said that station incomes of 5 to 6 thousand dollars a month are “not at all uncommon for a considerable number of UHF operations.”
 When an additional VHF station goes on the air within a UHF market, the UHF station revenue drops at least 20-30%.
-When two come online a UHF facility can lose 40-50%.
-In contrast, between 40 and 50 percent of new VHF stations “are currently either losing money or technically breaking even.”
+When two come online, a UHF facility can lose 40-50%.
+In contrast, between 40 and 50 percent of new VHF stations “are either losing money or technically breaking even.”

 Those statements above were certainly true when it came to central Illinois broadcasting.
 That pressure from newer VHF stations would have meant certain death to stations like WTVP and WICS in Springfield if the proposed WMAY-TV (see the chapter with the history of WICS) was to ever go on the air.
-Both WTVP and WICS would put up two independent fights to eliminate the threat of the allocated VHF channel 2 in Springfield.
-WTVP pretty much stayed out of the fight until June of 1955, as a petition was filed with the FCC for a rule-making proceeding to reach a decision to move channel 2 from Springfield.
-The petition, though, wasn't specific as far as what to do with the allocation for channel 2.
-WTVP saw that if channel 2 in Springfield would have become a reality, it would have brought about the demise of both WICS and WTVP.
+WTVP and WICS would put up two independent fights to eliminate the allocated VHF channel 2 threat in Springfield.
+WTVP stayed out of the fight until June of 1955, as a petition was filed with the FCC for a rule-making proceeding to decide to move channel 2 from Springfield.
+The petition, though, wasn't specific regarding what to do with the allocation for channel 2.
+WTVP saw that if channel 2 in Springfield had become a reality, it would have brought about the demise of both WICS and WTVP.
 Decatur could have ended up with no local full-service TV station, much like what would eventually happen with Bloomington-Normal, Illinois.

 In October of 1955, WTVP could have faced additional television competition of the worst kind.
-There was a proposal placed before the FCC which would “drop in” a large number of possible VHF stations in select markets across the country.
-The list included Bloomington, Illinois with channel 6; Peoria, Illinois with channels 10 and 13; Galesburg, Illinois with channel 11; Cairo, Illinois with channel 8 and Decatur with channel 7.
-The list would also include two proposed “drop-ins” that would ultimately come to pass in future years.
-Harrisburg, Illinois would be granted an allocation for channel 3 and St. Louis would be granted channel 2 by the end of the decade.
+A proposal was placed before the FCC that would “drop in” many possible VHF stations in select markets nationwide.
+The list included Bloomington, Illinois, with channel 6; Peoria, Illinois, with channels 10 and 13; Galesburg, Illinois, with channel 11; Cairo, Illinois, with channel 8; and Decatur with channel 7.
+The list would include two proposed “drop-ins” that would pass in future years.
+Harrisburg, Illinois, would be granted an allocation for channel 3, and St. Louis would be granted channel 2 by the decade's end.

 A Possible Competitive Threat